Skip to main content

 INTERIM MANAGEMENT BAVARIA

-The Tyrol/Bavaria industrial region combines tradition and innovation in a unique economic area that is characterized by medium-sized companies and global corporations.
-Here, in the middle of the Alps, industries such as mechanical engineering, the automotive industry and medical technology are flourishing.
-IQX offers targeted interim management in this dynamic region to support companies in implementing complex projects, bridging leadership gaps and strategic realignment.
-Our experienced interim managers not only bring the necessary expertise, but also a deep understanding of the specific challenges of the region in order to ensure sustainable success.
+The industrial region of Tyrol/Bavaria combines tradition and innovation in a unique economic area characterized by everything from medium-sized businesses to globally operating corporations.
+Here, nestled in the Alps, industries such as mechanical engineering, automotive manufacturing, and medical technology thrive.
+In this dynamic region, IQX offers targeted interim management to support companies in implementing complex projects, bridging leadership gaps, and strategically realigning their operations.
+Our experienced interim managers bring not only the necessary expertise but also a deep understanding of the region's specific challenges to ensure sustainable success.

 Marc Thamm